What senior leaders are really saying about risk and trust

 Perhaps the most human insight of the day:

-- When risk is treated as compliance → it gets hidden.
+When risk is treated as compliance (or a box-ticking exercise) → it gets hidden

-- When risk is part of decision-making → it surfaces early.
+When risk is part of decision-making → issues surface early and can be addressed more effectively

 Culture determines whether organisations: